What is proprietary estoppel?

 - An assurance: this can be an express or implied, or an active or passive assurance that the claimant has or will have rights in the property.
 The assurance must generally be clear and unambiguous;

 - A reliance: the claimant must demonstrate through their conduct that they relied on that assurance.
+A causal link between the assurance and the reliance will need to be shown;

 - Change of position or detriment: the claimant must have acted to their detriment; for example, spent money on improving or buying land, or changing employment.